-There was still another almost spherical and revolving planet, but with a comparatively huge mountain on the equator.
-Everywhere on the planet the preponderance was on the side of gravity except on this mountain, whose upper part, due,
+There was still another almost spherical and revolving planet, but with a -comparatively huge mountain on the equator.
+Everywhere on the planet the preponderance was on the side of gravity except on this mountain, whose upper part, due, to faster motion, developed centrifugal force exceeding the gravity of the planet.
 Rising from the foot of the mountain, we notice weakening of gravity up to a point where it disappears completely.
-Higher than this critical point it appeared again, but in the opposite direction, striving to throw everything away from the ground, and man had to walk on his head - more correctly - on his hands, grasping at anything so as not to break away.
+Higher than this critical point it appeared again, but in the opposite direction, striving to throw everything away from the ground, and man hai to walk on his head - more correctly - on his hands, grasping at anything so as not to break away.

-On another similar planet stood an extremely tall tower, above and below it was thin like a spindle and quite without support, i.e., not touching the planet.
+On another similar planat stood an extremely tall tower, above and below it was thin like a spindle and quite without support, i.e., not touching the planet.
 We went under this castle in the air and were surprised why it wouldn't fall on our heads.
 The fact is that its upper part tends to fly away because of centrifugal force, and the lower pulls in the opposite direction.
 It's form and position are such that equilibrium is constantly observed.